BethWProjects/fe-m1-practice/day_1/day1-exercises.md

 The <head> tag is used to describe information about the page, but will not show within the browser.
 The <title> tag is used within the <head> tag and will show in the browser url or on the tab of the browser url.
 The <body> tag is used after the <head> tag and will contain all the HTML code that will display on the browser page.
 All of these tags are contained within an <html> tag to distinguish this is HTML code.
 5. In your browser (Chrome), how do you view the source of a website?
 To view the page source you open the View tab on your Mac, click on Developers and then click View Source.
 You can also right click, and select View Page Source.
 6. List five different HTML elements and what they are used for.
-For example, /*<p></p>/* is a paragraph element, and it is used to represent a paragraph of text.
+For example, <p></p>is a paragraph element, and it is used to represent a paragraph of text.
 <h></h> is the heading tag used for headings/titles of sections.
 There are 6 heading tags, going from largest (1) to smallest (6).
 <p></p> Paragraph tags are used to write sections of text "paragraphs."
 <br /> tag is used to separate a line in a paragraph down to the next line on the page.
 It only uses one tag, where most tags use two, an opening and a closing.